TrevorVillwock/matm-app/README.md

 ## Importing pyo locally

-In the future, we may want to make changes to the `pyo` module, so I've included my fork of it as a submodule in this repo.
+The code for the pyo module is included here to make it easier to search through.
+In the future, we may also want to make changes or additions to the `pyo` module, so I've included my fork of it as a submodule in this repo.
 After cloning from GitHub, the `pyo` directory will be empty; to clone the submodule as well run `git submodule update --init` from inside the `matm-app` directory.
-We can use this local version of pyo by replacing `from pyo import *` with `from ..pyo import *`.
+We can use this local version of pyo by replacing `from pyo import *` with `from ...pyo import *`.
+The dots indicate to go up 2 directory levels to find the module; the first period stands for the directory the file is currently in.

 ## Recording

 The pyo server has built-in recording ability.
 By default, the recording is stored in your home directory.
-To change this to the directory of your Python file or another folder on your computer, use `Server.recordOptions(filename = "./your_file_name.wav")`.
+To change this to the directory of your Python file or another folder on your computer, use `s.recordOptions(filename = "./your_file_name.wav")` with `s` previously defined as `s = Server.boot()`.